 These banana chocolate chip cookies couldn’t be any easier to make.
 The banana cookie recipe requires no chilling and no special ingredients.

-Roll the dough into balls, about 1.5 tablespoons (or this medium sized scoop) and place on a prepared baking sheet.
+- Roll the dough into balls, about 1.5 tablespoons (or use this medium sized scoop) and place on a baking sheet lined with parchment paper.
 The cookies spread slightly, so make sure you give them space.

-Bake the banana chocolate chip cookies for 12-14 minutes, just until they begin browning at the edges.
+- Bake the banana chocolate chip cookies for 12-14 minutes at 350°F/180°C, just until they begin browning at the edges.
 The tops may not be golden just yet, but that is fine as they will firm up as they cool.
 If the tops do start getting golden, take them out of the oven so they stay soft inside.

-Let the cookies cool for 10 minutes on the sheet, then transfer to a wire rack to cool completely.
-They take way less time to cool than a whole loaf of banana bread, so you can get your banana bread fix in record time.
+- Let the cookies cool for 10 minutes on the sheet, then transfer to a wire rack to cool completely.

-- Over-ripe bananas: Just like with banana bread, you want your bananas to be dark brown, spotty and slightly over-ripe.
+- Use over-ripe bananas: Just like with banana bread, you want your bananas to be dark brown, spotty and slightly over-ripe.
 This adds sweetness and moisture to the cookies.

-- Brown sugar: For this banana chocolate chip cookie recipe, I like to use brown sugar instead of white.
+- Don’t skip the brown sugar: For this banana chocolate chip cookie recipe, I like to use brown sugar instead of white.
 It lends a deeper caramel flavor to the cookies, and makes them extra moist and chewy.

-- Room temperature butter: Make sure your butter is at room temperature.
+- Use room temperature butter: Make sure your butter is at room temperature.
 This plays an important role in the creaming process, giving the cookies an even texture and softness.

 - Don’t overbake: These cookies are very soft, so they may even look underdone when baking (they firm up as they cool).
 You want to take them out of the oven as soon as the edges start to brown, but the center will still be light and not yet golden.